• Skip to primary navigation

 sauteed sweet potatoe, red bell pepper, kale, onion, and bacon in a cast iron pan

-• Ether bake the hash in a pre-heated oven until the egg whites are set or push the hash to the edges of the pan and fry the eggs directly in the pan.
-Serve the sweet potato has immediately.
+• Either bake the hash in a pre-heated oven until the egg whites are set, or push the hash to the edges of the pan and fry the eggs directly in the pan.
+Serve the sweet potato hash immediately.

 sweet potato hash with bacon, onion, bell pepper, kale, and eggs served in cast iron pan